 have been adopted from care in England or who have left care under a Special Guardianship Order or a Residential Order (and this has been notified to the Academy)

 Abraham Darby Academy – funding allocation

-Our estimated level of funding is £400,493 (this will be confirmed once the pupil premium status of all of our Y7 students is known).
+Our estimated level of funding is £360,575 (this can fluctuate during the year as a result of pupil mobility).
 Funding is based upon the financial year (April-March) and not on the academic year (Sept-July), as a result many of our strategies are ongoing.

 It is for the Academy to decide how its Pupil Premium funding is spent, since we are best placed to assess what additional provision should be made for our pupils at a local level.